Enhancement projects expected to cut travel time from Sheikh Mohammed bin Zayed Road by 25 minutes

 The roads authority will also open a new bridge at the intersection of Casablanca Street would be operational in mid-January.

 The new bridge at the junction of Marrakech Street, opposite to Emirates airline building, which will serve traffic from Deira in the direction of Airport Street, will be opened by the end of February.

 Al Tayer said that both the Expo Bridge, in the direction of Dubai Aviation Engineering Project premises, and the new Nad Al Hamar Bridge, in the direction of Airport St, will be opened by the end of March 2018.

 “The Improvement of the Airport Street.
 Project is part of RTA’s plans to accommodate the projected growth in the number of passengers using the Dubai International airport, which is expected to shoot to 92 million passengers by 2020,” said Al Tayer.

-“Upon completion, the project would increase the capacity of the Airport Street by an additional 5,000 vehicles per hour, enhance the traffic safety level, and reduce the transit time on the Airport Street from Sheikh Mohammed bin Zayed Road to Casablanca Street from 30 minutes to 5 minutes,” said Al Tayer.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Upon completion, the project would increase the capacity of the Airport Street by an additional 5,000 vehicles per hour, enhance the traffic safety level, and reduce the transit time on the Airport Street from Sheikh Mohammed bin Zayed Road to Casablanca Street from 30 minutes to 5 minutes,” said Al Tayer.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.